Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 ## Create Employee table

 First step is to create the `Employee` table migration script itself, following a similar naming convention to ensure it is executed (applied) in the correct order.
-This will create the migration script using a pre-defined nameing convention and templated T-SQL to aid development.
+This will create the migration script using a pre-defined naming convention and templated T-SQL to aid development.

 ```
 dotnet run scriptnew -create Hr.Employee